 Executive functioning skills are highly desirable in our society.
 They reflect a well-rounded individual who can manage their emotions and make good judgements that are win-win for everybody.
 But managing our emotions in the heat of the moment is difficult, even for parents who practice mindfulness or meditation.

-Five Reflection Questions for After Your Got Angry At Your Toddler
+Five Reflection Questions for After You Get Angry with Your Toddler

 Here are five reflection questions that you can reflect on in a listening partnership or journal following an angry episode between you and your child: